Barrett Junction Cafe History

 The Saloon was established and added to the building in 1947.
 The Quonset hut was add to accommodate the larger crowds attending the free dances and fish fry.
 The field across the street from the cafe was used for rodeos..

-Bill, the manager has added to this.
 During the 1950’s when Vi worked at the Barrett Lake, she would bring home catfish for Bill (Avril) to serve at the Cafe.
-It was into the 1960s when the county told them they could not serve fish that was not pre-inspected, that they began by random types of fresh fish, preparing them across the street and serving all you can eat.
+It was into the 1960s when the county told them they could not serve fish that was not pre-inspected, that they began purchasing random types of fresh fish at the fish market in San Diego and preparing them across the street continuing to serve the all you can eat.
 By the late ’60s they began serving cod and only indoors, due to the county regulations.
-Bill, the manager’s wife use to work at the Cafe during that time as a dish washer, she was a youngster and stood on a crate to use the dishwasher.

-The current owner, Leon Herzog, purchased Barrett Junction Cafe & Mercantile in 2000 and has continued with the Famous Fish Fry and Family Style Breakfast Buffet.
-We have discontinued the Family Style Breakfast Buffet, except for Weekend Holidays and for large groups.
+The current owner, Leon Herzog, purchased Barrett Junction Cafe & Mercantile in 2000 and has continued with the Famous Fish Fry.

 Leon introduced his favored barbecue pork ribs to the Cafe menu.
 As he did the pulled pork sandwiches.
 The barbecue is prepared on Saturdays.
 Usually done by 2 or 3 in the afternoon.